enkidevs/curriculum/tech-interviews/tech-interviews-core/behavioral-interview-prep/practice-your-intro.md

 Think about what got you into tech and answer honestly.

-Put yourself in their shoes. **What are aspects of your career so far that would impress you if you heard them from someone else?**
+Put yourself in their shoes. **What aspects of your career so far would impress you if you heard them from someone else?**

 Make sure to emphasize any skills you have that are relevant to the company - for instance, experience with their tech stack.